WE PROVIDE BEST ACCOMODATION FOR ALL PATIENTS

-Intrauterine insemination (IUI) is a fertility treatment that involves placing sperm inside a woman’s uterus to facilitate fertilization.
-The goal of IUI is to increase the number of sperm that reach the fallopian tubes and subsequently increase the chance of fertilization.
+Intrauterine insemination (IUI) is a fertility treatment that involves placing sperms inside a woman’s uterus to facilitate fertilization.
+The goal of IUI is to increase the number of sperms that reach the fallopian tubes and subsequently increase the chance of fertilization.

 ICSI is very similar to conventional IVF in that gametes (eggs and sperm) are collected from each partner.
 The difference between the two procedures is the method of achieving fertilization.
-In conventional IVF, the eggs and sperm are mixed together in a dish and the sperm fertilizes the egg ‘naturally’.
+In conventional IVF, the eggs and sperms are mixed together in a dish and the sperms fertilizes the egg ‘naturally’.
 While in ICSI sperm is injected mechanically in the egg.

 It is integral part of fertility management for diagnosing reproductive organ abnormalities, monitoring natural and stimulated cycles, USG guided oocyte pick ups and embryo transfers.